America the Beautiful: Notable performances

 The song, performed by 5 Alarm Music, is featured heavily in a dystopian action horror franchise The Purge in both trailers and films.

 In 2016, American five-piece girl group Fifth Harmony performed a rendition to honor the United States women's national soccer team on defeating Japan 5–2 in the Final to win the 2015 FIFA Women's World Cup last July at BC Place in Vancouver, British Columbia, Canada before an undisputed AT&T Stadium audience of 101,763 to open WrestleMania 32 in Dallas, Texas.

 In 2017, Jackie Evancho released Together We Stand, a disc containing three patriotic songs including "America the Beautiful."
 The song charted at No. 4 on Billboard's Classical Digital Song sales chart.

-An abbreviated cover with the 1911 lyrics was performed by Greg Jong for the soundtrack of the 2020 video game Wasteland 3 and is played during the final hostile encounters in the Denver section.
+Two versions appear in the 2020 video game Wasteland 3.
+One being an abbreviated cover with the 1911 lyrics was performed by Greg Jong and was played when fighting the Gippers and God-President Reagan AI, and a choral version by the Fort Bend Boys Choir when fighting Angela Deth.

 In 2021, Jennifer Lopez performed the song at the inauguration of Joe Biden, as the second half of a medley with "This Land Is Your Land" by Woody Guthrie.

 In 2023, Cécile McLorin Salvant performed the song at the US Open woman's final.
 In her rendition, Salvant notably skipped ahead to the lyrics of the second half of the second verse while singing the first verse (replacing "God shed His grace on thee..." with "God mend thine every flaw...", etc.).
 Jazz Critic Nate Chinen wrote the following day of the performance, "What does it mean for a singer such as Salvant to inhabit a platform like the US Open, and implore God to mend America’s every flaw?
 What does it mean, in the Year of Our Lord 2023, for a singer like Salvant to urge the nation to confirm thy soul in self-control, and find liberty in law?
 I’m not going to spell it out, but it means a lot."

-In 2025 Carrie Underwood sang the song a capella after what were described as “technical difficulties” caused the failure of her backing music, during the second inauguration of Donald Trump.
+In 2025, Carrie Underwood sang the song a capella after what were described as “technical difficulties” caused the failure of her backing music, during the second inauguration of Donald Trump.